Children-in-Families/oscar-web/README.md

 The Docker Compose file contains a pgAdmin service.
 After `docker-compose up` spins up all the services, its possible to connect to pgAdmin at [http://localhost:5050/](http://localhost:5050/).
 The pgAdmin username and password are in the `pgadmin` services definition in [docker-compose.yml](./docker-compose.yml).
 To connect to the oscar database, simply expand the OSCaR Server Group in the top left and click on the database.
 You will be asked to enter the db password (123456789).

-Note, if you only started the 'core' services and you want to fire up pgAdmin service too, then simply run the following command at your local terminal  (note this will startup the `db` service (Postgres) if it is not running):
+Note, if you only started the 'core' services and you want to fire up pgAdmin service too, then simply run the following command at your local terminal  (note this will also startup the `db` service (Postgres) if it is not running):

 ```
 docker-compose up pgadmin